 FIU provides support to students interested in pursuing a law degree through the Pre-Law Advising and Training Office (PLATO).
-Students interested in pursuing a career in law should register their interest on their My FIU Account by clicking on "Academic Advising," "My Major," and "Pre-Professional Interest" on the scroll down menu, selecting "Pre-Law" and clicking on the "Add" button.
-Students interested in attending law school should first attend a Pre-Law workshop to learn about the law school application process, the certificate in Pre-Law Skills and Professional Values, recommended undergraduate courses, preparing for the LSAT, selecting and financing law schools, special events, and more.
-To find details concerning the Pre-Law workshops, students may visit PLATO's website at https://prelaw.fiu.edu/.
-The website also provides requirements and application instructions concerning the certificate in Pre-Law Skills and Professional Values.
-Please follow our Instagram page: prelaw_pir, Twitter @Prelaw_PIR, and Facebook at FIUPreLaw.
-Please contact PLATO via email with any questions at prelaw@fiu.edu.
+Students interested in pursuing a career in law should register their interest on their My FIU Account by clicking on "Academic Advising," "My Major," and "Pre-Professional Interest" on the scroll down menu; selecting "Pre-Law;" and clicking on the "Add" button.
+Students interested in attending law school should first attend a Pre-Law workshop to learn about the law school application process, the certificate in Pre-Law Skills and Professional Values, recommended undergraduate courses, preparing for the Law School Admission Test, selecting and financing law school, special events, and more.
+To find details concerning the pre-law workshops, students may visit PLATO's website at prelaw.fiu.edu and click on the "Events" tab.
+The website also provides requirements and enrollment instructions concerning the certificate in Pre-Law Skills and Professional Values.
+Please contact PLATO via email with any pre-law questions at prelaw@fiu.edu.
+Follow us on Instagram: prelaw pir and Twitter @Prelaw PIR.